Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 We love enthusiasm.
 We don’t love hallway parades at midnight.

 Respect shared spaces like lobbies, elevators, and breakfast areas.
 You’re not the only ones here — you’re just the most noticeable when volume goes up.
+Quiet hours are the times in between 11 and 7 when everyone is in their rooms and respectful to those that are trying to sleep.

 👀 Rule #3: Herding Kids in Cleats